spree/spree/guides/content/developer/deployment/requesting_and_configuring_ssl.markdown

 certificate.

-**www_example_com.key** - This is your Private Key and must be kept securely until the certificate is delivered to you by the Certifcate Authority.
+**www_example_com.key** - This is your Private Key and must be kept securely until the certificate is delivered to you by the Certificate Authority.

 ### Installing the Certificate